Seiji Maehara: Early political career

+Prefectural and National politics

 Maehara won election to the Kyoto Prefectural Assembly in 1991 with the support of, among others, future Diet member Keiro Kitagami.
 At the time, he was the youngest prefectural assemblyman in Kyoto history.

 He was elected to the House of Representatives as a member of the Japan New Party of Morihiro Hosokawa in 1993.
 In 1994, he left the party and formed the "Democratic Wave" with several other young parliamentarians, but later that year joined the Sakigake Party, which was briefly part of the majority government.
 In 1998, he joined the Democratic Party of Japan (DPJ) when it was formed that same year.

 As a member of the DPJ he focused on security affairs and often negotiated with the government.
 In the shadow governments he has served as the Shadow Minister for Security Affairs and Shadow Minister for the Defense Agency.

-Term as DPJ President
+President of the DPJ

 After the crushing defeat of the DPJ in the 2005 snap election and the resignation of DPJ leader Katsuya Okada, the elected representatives of the party met to choose a new leader.
 The two candidates were Naoto Kan and Maehara.
 Maehara defeated the 58-year-old Kan by a razor-thin count of 96–94 in open balloting by party members from both Houses of the Diet, with two members abstaining and two others having cast invalid votes.
 Maehara was appointed DPJ president on 17 September 2005.

 However, Maehara's term as party leader was short lived.
 Although he initially led the party's criticism of the Koizumi administration, particularly in regards to connections between LDP lawmakers and scandal-ridden Livedoor, the revelation that a fake email was used to try to establish this link greatly damaged his credibility.
 The scandal led to the resignation of Representative Hisayasu Nagata and of Maehara as party leader on 31 March.
 New elections for party leader were held on 7 April, in which Ichirō Ozawa was elected president.

-Cabinet
+In government

 In the 2009 Japanese general election, the Democratic Party won a two-thirds majority of the House of Representatives, allowing the party to form a new government.
+Maehara subsequently joined the new cabinet.

 Minister of Land, Infrastructure and Transport

-Maehara was appointed Minister of Land, Infrastructure and Transport on 16 September 2009.
+Maehara was appointed Minister of Land, Infrastructure and Transport on 16 September 2009 by Prime Minister Yukio Hatoyama.
 In this role, he was the spokesman for a number of government initiatives, including: